Successful Blogging is Not About Becoming a Superstar

 How to make money blogging?

-A 18 year old guy who made himself popular in the SEO industry like no other in just a few months inspires.
+A relative newcomer who made himself more popular in the SEO industry like no other in just a few months inspires.
+He even outranks Moz.

 Still that popularity alone doesn’t secure you an income.
 As suggested above you need to earn money by something else than just the blogging.